CShatto99/PogU-Art/README.md

 # PogU Art

 PogU Art is a simple static React website that hosts all fan art found on the r/xqcow subreddit.
-As of 8/27/2020 the site is hosting 2033 pieces of art from 1282 unique artists.
-Each image artist/URL was fetched and converting into json using the PRAW Python module.
+As of 9/5/2020 the site is hosting 2154 pieces of art from 1351 unique artists.
+Each image artist/URL was fetched and converted into json using the PRAW Python module.

 ## Table of Contents